A Look Into Basic Materials Sector Value Stocks

 A value stock is traditionally defined in terms of how investors in the marketplace are valuing that company's future growth prospects.
 Low P/E multiples are good base indicators that the company is undervalued and can most likely be labelled as a value stock.

-Celanese saw an increase in earnings per share from 1.95 in Q3 to 2.09 now.
-Most recently, the company reported a dividend yield of 2.28%, which has increased by 0.15% from last quarter's yield of 2.13%.
+Kinross Gold has reported Q4 earnings per share at 0.27, which has increased by 8.0% compared to Q3, which was 0.25.
+Most recently, the company reported a dividend yield of 1.63%, which has increased by 0.17% from last quarter's yield of 1.46%.

-Clearwater Paper has reported Q4 earnings per share at 1.45, which has decreased by 8.81% compared to Q3, which was 1.59.
-Clearwater Paper does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

 Koppers Hldgs saw a decrease in earnings per share from 1.64 in Q3 to 0.75 now.
 Koppers Hldgs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.